 - 'Feed' others this week.
-In what ways can this be interpreted? - If it is possible, you could spend some time in prayer before the Blessed Sacrament.
-You could pray for all those who are nourishing your own journey towards full participation in the Eucharist.
-A suitable song could be 'Bread of Life, Hope for the World' (GA 199).
+In what ways can this be interpreted? - If possible, you could spend some time in prayer before the Blessed Sacrament.
+You could pray for all who nourish your own journey towards full participation in the Eucharist.
+A suitable song could be Bread of Life, Hope for the World (GA 199).
 Conclude with the prayer of blessing in the RCIA at §97C.